-Gardnerella vaginalis and Gardnerella mobiluncus are two types of bacteria that normally live in the vagina without causing any symptoms.
+Gardnerella vaginalis and Gardnerella mobiluncus are two types of bacteria that are a normal part of the vaginal flora.
 However, when they multiply too much, they can cause an infection popularly known as bacterial vaginosis, which lead to the production of a gray-white discharge and a strong smell.

 Treatment is done with antibiotics, such as Metronidazole or Clindamycin in tablets, or with ointments that must be applied to the vagina, although in some cases, proper washing of the area can eliminate the infection.

 Gardnerella infection occurs more frequently in women, as the bacterium is part of the normal vaginal microbiota, but men can also be infected through unprotected sex, without a condom, with an infected partner.

 Gardnerella can appear in different ways in men and women, with one or more of the following symptoms:

 |Symptoms in woman||Symptoms in man|

 |Small blisters on the vagina|

 It is normal for men with a Gardnerella infection to be asymptomatic. and therefore treatment is not always necessary.
 However, if infections recur frequently in a woman, the doctor may opt to treat her sexual partner as well, as a couple can reinfect and transmit the infection back and forth through unprotected sex.